resthub/resthub-spring-stack/src/documentation/gettingstarted.rst

 * **resthub-archetype-tapestry5-webapp** : simple RESThub based Tapestry 5 web application
 * **resthub-archetype-jar-module** : a JAR module for inclusion in your multi modules project

-You can run your webapps thanks to builtin mvn jetty:run support.
+You can run your webapps thanks to built-in mvn jetty:run support.

 Documentation
 =============